7hebel/limbo/readme.md

     <h2>✨ About</h2>
 </div>

 **Limbo** is a programming environment that allows You to create simple programs using user friendly text interface in the terminal.
-There is **no code**, just node blocks with input and output sources that You can connect together.
+There is **no code**, just node blocks with the input and output sources that You can connect together.

 <div align="center">
     <br>